idaholab/moose/modules/stochastic_tools/doc/content/source/multiapps/SamplerFullSolveMultiApp.md

 ## Skipping Sample Solves

 The parameter [!param](/MultiApps/SamplerFullSolveMultiApp/should_run_reporter)
-allows for an inputted reporter value to determine whether a the sub-app should be run for a certain sample.
+allows for an inputted reporter value to determine whether the sub-app should be run for a certain sample.
 And example of using this parameter can be found in [ConditionalSampleReporter.md].